AWS re:Invent 2020 – Top Announcements

 Amazon ECR Public: A New Public Container Registry

-You have long been able to host private container images on AWS with Amazon Elastic Container Registry, and now with the release of Amazon Elastic Container Registry Public, you can host public ones too, enabling anyone (with or without an AWS account) to browse and pull your published containers.
+You have long been able to host private container images on AWS with Amazon Elastic Container Registry (Amazon ECR), and now with the release of Amazon Elastic Container Registry Public, you can host public ones too, enabling anyone (with or without an AWS account) to browse and pull your published containers.

 Maintaining hundreds – or sometimes thousands – of microservices with constantly changing infrastructure resources and configurations is a challenging task for even the most capable teams.
 AWS Proton enables infrastructure teams to define standard templates centrally and make them available for developers in their organization.
 This allows infrastructure teams to manage and update infrastructure without impacting developer productivity.